 Ans.
 The Control Unit is the main unit which stores all data and controls the functioning of EVM.
-The program which controls the functioning of the control unit is burnt into a microchip on a "one time programmable basis".
+The program which controls the functioning of the Control Unit is burnt into a microchip on a "one-time programmable basis".
 Once burnt, it cannot be read, copied out or altered.
-The EVMs use dynamic coding to enhance security of data transmitted from ballot unit to control unit.
-The new EVMs have also got real time clock and date-time stamping facility Which enables them to record the exact time and date whenever key is pressed.
+The EVMs use dynamic coding to enhance security of data transmitted from Balloting Unit to Control Unit.
+The EVMs have real time clock and date-time stamping facility which enables them to record the exact time and date whenever a key is pressed.

 After the voting is completed and the close button is pressed, the machine does not accept any data or record any vote.
-Through the press of "total" button, the control unit can display the number of votes recorded till that time which can be cross checked with the register of voters in Form 17-A. The display system of the control unit shows the total number of votes polled in a polling station and the candidate-wise votes polled in the machine when the' result' button is pressed by the counting staff in the presence of counting agents at the counting centre.
-The control unit can also detect any physical tampering made with the connecting cable and indicate the same in the display unit.
+Through the press of "total" button, the Control Unit can display the number of votes recorded till that time which can be crosschecked with the register of voters in Form 17A.
+The display system of the Control Unit shows the total number of votes polled in a polling station and the candidate-wise votes polled in the machine when the 'Result' button is pressed by the counting staff in the presence of counting agents at the counting centre.
+The Control Unit can also detect any physical tampering made with the connecting cable and indicate the same in the display unit.